bshoshany/thread-pool/README.md

 pool.push_task(task, arg1, arg2);
 ```

-**Warning!** Since `push_task()` does not return a future, there is no built-in way for the user to know when the task finishes executing.
+**Warning:** Since `push_task()` does not return a future, there is no built-in way for the user to know when the task finishes executing.
 You must use either `wait_for_tasks()` (see below), or some other method such as condition variables, to ensure that the task finishes executing before trying to use anything that depends on its output.
 Otherwise, bad things will happen!

 ### Manually waiting for all tasks to complete